IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 #  Acknowledgments

-The authors wish to thank Michael Tuexen for document shepherding as well as being the original impetous for starting this work.
+The authors wish to thank Michael Tuexen for document shepherding as well as being the original impetus for starting this work.

 Carsten Bormann, Joe Clarke, Mohamed Boucadair, and John Thacker provided review comments and suggested text and diagrams.